EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinJsGrammer.md

 Actually, the document you need is [here](https://www.kotlincn.net/docs/reference/dynamic-type.html), but I will talk about something more in this document, and why kotlin.js is better than typescript.

 ## Compile
-When kotlin code compile to js, the type checking in function parameter is lost, just like typescript.
+When kotlin code compiles to js, the type checking in function parameter is lost, just like typescript.
 ### Type checking in function
 ```kotlin
     fun hello(a: String) {